superruzafa/visual-scala-reference/_en/functions/untupled.md

 corresponding to each component of the n-tuple accepted by the function `f` as a single parameter.

-@include [figure.html source="images/untupled.svg" desc="Diagram of the function untupled"]
+@include [figure.html source="images/untupled.svg" desc="Diagram of the untupled function"]